lexterror/Adding-Machine-Calculator/README.md

 It supports Keyboard-only mode, and Numpad mode for mobile devices.

 To use this program open the file "amc.html" with any browser!
+This program is written in javascript/html/css all in one .html file